-Facebook, today, announced that they are going to launch a test in order to support the new subscription models in Instant Articles over the next couple of weeks.
-Facebook is looking forward for a partnership with a small group of publishers across the US and Europe.
-Though the initial test will be limited to Android devices only Facebook is hoping to expand it in future.
+Today, Facebook announced that they would launch a test to support the new subscription models in Instant Articles over the next couple of weeks.
+Facebook is looking forward to a partnership with a small group of publishers across the US and Europe.
+Though the initial test will be limited to Android devices, only Facebook is hoping to expand it in the future.

-The company said it will be the direct result obtained from the work done through Facebook journalism project.
-Facebook has taken this step after listening to news publishers from all over the world, with one sole purpose of better understanding their needs and goals.
-The social media giant wants to collaborate with the publishers even more closely on the development of the new products from the very beginning of the procedure.
+The company said it would be the direct result obtained from work done through the Facebook journalism project.
+Facebook has taken this step after listening to news publishers worldwide, with one sole purpose of better understanding their needs and goals.
+The social media giant wants to collaborate with the publishers even more closely on developing the new products from the beginning of the procedure.
 The publishers have identified subscriptions as their top priority.

-Facebook is planning to invest in Instant Articles because the recent data usage statistics have shown that people are preferring the faster loading mobile reading experience over the other resources.
-This year alone the average revenue per page view has increased over 50% with the Instant Articles paying out more than $1 million per day to publishers via its Audience Network.
+Facebook is planning to invest in Instant Articles because the recent data usage statistics have shown that people prefer the faster loading mobile reading experience over the other resources.
+This year alone, the average revenue per page view has increased by over 50%, with the Instant Articles paying out more than $1 million per day to publishers via its Audience Network.

 Facebook is also planning to include a Subscribe Call-to-Action (CTA) unit and introduce a ‘Subscribe’ button to replace the ‘Like’ button on articles.

-Facebook will be monitoring the reaction of the users thoroughly throughout this entire test period.
-They will analyze this data sitting with their partners to decide the future plans.
+Facebook will monitor the users’ reactions thoroughly throughout this test period.
+They will analyze this data sitting with their partners to decide their future plans.